 Kashmiri Tapestry: How Maqbool Revives The Dead Craft

-Passing by heritage houses with old battered windows, through primitive bridges which sprawl across the quietly flowing waters of the Jhelum, connecting the old city of Srinagar lie a jigsaw puzzle, across shopkeepers discussing their routine chores over a cup of Chai in match box sized shops, across wee knit neighborhoods, we reach his house - the home where the one of the last remaining artisans of Tapestry lives.
+Passing by heritage houses with old battered windows, through primitive bridges which sprawl across the quietly flowing waters of the Jhelum, connecting the old city of Srinagar lies a jigsaw puzzle, across shopkeepers discussing their routine chores over a cup of Chai in matchbox-sized shops, across wee knit neighborhoods, we reached his house where one amongst the remaining artisans of Tapestry lived.

-He takes a seat, draws in a deep breath and starts narrating the tale of his life and that of Tapestry making in Kashmir.
+He takes a seat, draws in a deep breath, and starts narrating the tale of his life and the story of Tapestry making in Kashmir.

-“My father and uncles were small scale traders of Raffal shawls, crewel and Chainstitch embroidery.
+“My father and uncles were small scale traders of Raffal Shawls, Crewel, and Chainstitch Embroidery.
 It was their dream to educate me.
 I earned myself a seat in engineering but because of extreme poverty, could not carry on with the dream field.
-However, my situations could not deter me from pursuing me dream - of education.
-I pursued a Bachelor’s In Science and post this, my father sent me to work with the greatest businessman to have lived in the Valley in 1985 - Jamal Siraj.
+However, my situation could not stop me from pursuing my dream.
+I pursued a Bachelor’s in Science and after this, my father sent me to work with the greatest businessman who lived in the Valley in 1985 - Jamal Siraj.

 Jamal Sahab was a humble and honest mentor.
 I would sit in his ancestral home for hours at a stretch.
-Apart from the principles of accountancy and the basics of craft which I learnt from him, what mesmerized me the most was his principles.
-He was true to always true to his word and trade.
-There are 3 things which sum up his personality - a clear vision, a clean tongue and a clean heart.
-I would earn around Rs 300 around that time.
-That amount was huge for me.
-It would help me sustain my household needs and some of my own ones.
-Today, my fellow artisans call me Bab (master of the trade).
+Apart from the principles of accountancy and the basics of craft that I learned from him what mesmerized me the most were his principles.
+He was always true to his word and honest to his trade.
+Three things summed up his personality - a clear vision, a clean tongue, and a clean heart.
+I would earn approximately Rs 300 at that time.
+This amount was huge for me.
+It would help me to sustain my household needs and somehow I could manage my own expenses.
+Today, my fellow artisans call me "Bab" (Master Of The Trade).
 This is because of the principles of honesty and integrity that Jamal Siraj imbibed in me.”

-“Back in the 70’s, Srinagar city would be brimming with craft.
-Fatehkadal and Nawabazar were the hubs of tapestry makers.
-The markets would be flooded by a high quality and variety of tapestries and foreigners would pay high prices in recognition of the artisan’s meticulous effort.
-Not only artisans, but other people would also make tapestries.
-They would do it part time.
+“Back in the ’70s, Srinagar City brimmed with the craft.
+Fateh Kadal and Nawab Bazar were the hubs of Tapestry Makers.
+The markets would be flooded by high quality and a variety of Tapestries and foreigners would pay high prices in recognition of the artisan’s meticulous efforts.
+Not only artis but other people would also make Tapestries.
+They would do it part-time.
 Imagine the quantity and variety we used to have in those days.
-However, after every pinnacle, there is a descend.
+However, after every pinnacle, there is a downfall.

 I have always believed in working hard and always said no to monetary shortcuts.
 It fetches us nothing.
-Even though I have little, I am content with the type of work I am doing.
-It brings me so much happiness when I see tapestry artisans
+Even though I have little, I am contented with the type of work I am doing.
+It brings me so much happiness when I see Tapestry Artisans.

-There is another dimension to why tapestries died out - that is the political turmoil that struc us in the 1990’s.
-Before militancy struck our homeland, we were prospering.
-Foreign traders and luxury designers would visit the valley and purchase directly from the artisan.
-However, when situations turned bad, the demand for all Kashmiri crafts crashed down.
+There is another dimension to why the craft of Tapestry ceased gradually- that is the political turmoil that struck us in the 1990s.
+Before militancy, we prospered.
+Foreign traders and luxury designers would visit the valley and purchase directly from the artisans.
+However, when the situation turned bad, the demand for all Kashmiri crafts crashed down.
 Our buyers would not visit us.
 It turned really bad.
 Maqbool rejects the popular notion that intermediaries are responsible for the less wage.
-He firmly believes that only and only the political turmoil led to the downfall of the tapestry.
-Also, adding a final nail to the coffin, China made cheaper duplicates of the tapestry.
-Had the situations in Kashmir remained stable, our Original Tapestry would have thrived.
-There is no match to it - it is truly a “Sounne Kaar” (a golden craft).”
+He firmly believes that the political turmoil led to the downfall of the craft of Tapestry.
+Also, adding a final nail to the coffin, China made cheaper duplicates of the Tapestry.
+Had the situation in Kashmir remained stable, our Original Tapestry would have thrived.
+There is no match to it - it is truly a “Sounne Kaar” (a Golden Craft).”

-When asked about how they would process a tapestry back in the golden days, his eyes suddenly twinkled with cheerful memories and a passion for his dying art form.
+When asked about how they would process a Tapestry back in the golden days, his eyes suddenly twinkled with cheerful memories and a passion for this dying art form.

-“We used to begin with creating a makeshift frame.
-It could be anything, ranging from basic planks of wood to paper weights or stones to merely 4 people sitting along the 4 corners of a canvas.
+“We used, to begin with creating a makeshift frame.
+It could be anything, ranging from basic planks of wood to paperweights or stones to merely four people sitting along with the four corners of the canvas.
 This canvas is then fixed to the ground with nails and a hammer.

-Next, a Naqash (designer) would begin tracing floral and faunal designs over a trace paper.
+Next, a Naqash (Designer) would begin tracing floral and faunal designs over a tracing paper.
 He would then gently prick the outlines of the design for further tracing.
-This, in the native Kashmiri language was known as Trombun.
+This, in the native Kashmiri language, was known as Trombun.
 The Naqash would then place it carefully over our canvas and pass on a duster soaked in temporary ink over it (Chaamp Traavun).
 Our canvas would be blueprinted in eclectic designs and ready for embroidery.

-We would get 2 ply or 9 ply woolen yarns from the market and dye them into the colors we need.
-Once our Rang Baste (color combination) for ready, we would begin embroidering our canvas, threading it in cross stitches or petit point.
+We would get two-ply or nine ply woolen yarns from the market and dye them into the colors we needed.
+Once our Rang Baste (color combination) got ready, we would begin embroidering our canvas, threading it in cross stitches or petit points.
 This is then sent to the Dhobi Ghaat for washing.
-And thus is made the tapestry - a colorful and completely handmade wall and floor decoration.”
+And finally, a piece of Tapestry is ready - a colorful and completely handmade piece of wall and floor decor.”

-We observed some differences in the finesse of the tapestries.
+We observed some differences in the finesse of the Tapestries.
 On enquiring, Maqbool Sahab told us that since the threads are of varying finesse, so is the final art form.
-There is a type in which only thich 9 ply wool is used.
+There is a type in which only thick nine ply wool is used.
 This gives a bolder and more embossed effect.
-There’s another type in which only 2 ply wool is used, this kind is more fine.
-Then there is a third variation which combines these 2 types of wool.
-All of these are artistic additions which have evolved into tapestry making for the past 6 decades.
+There’s another type in which only two-ply wool is used, this kind is finer.
+Then there is a third variation that combines these two types of wool.
+For the past six decades, all of these are artistic additions that have evolved into the craft of Tapestry making.

-We asked him if there was anyway we could bring back our long lost tapestry back to life.
-He contemplated for a while, his slightly wrinkled face turning more thoughtful and then said,
+We asked him if there was any way we could bring our long lost Tapestry back to life?
+He contemplated for a while, his slightly wrinkled face turning more thoughtful and he then said,

 “Why not!
-There are 2 things that can bring back the craft - any craft.
-One is purity of the heart of the ones trying to revive it and second is better wage that at least suffices the basic needs of it’s artists.
+There are two things that cannot only bring back this craft but any craft.
+One is the purity of the heart of the ones trying to revive it and second is a better wage that at least suffices the basic needs of its artists.
 How can we ask our fellow artisans to work with us when the craft doesn’t fetch him enough wage to feed and educate his family.
-Most of the artisans have resorted to send their children for well paying government jobs rather than pursue the craft.
+Most of the artisans have resorted to sending their children for well-paying government jobs rather than pursue the craft.
 It at least runs their household.
 And why will they not?
 Eventually what feeds the stomach?
 What runs households?
 The wage!”

 We agree with Maqbool and as we take leave, he takes us through heaps of Tapestry and woolen yarns lying across his Karkhana, now gathering dust.
-These have been here for over a year.
-There are no more takers for this once glorious art.
+These have been here for over a year now.
+There are no more takers for this once a glorious art.

-Today, over a 100 tapestry artisans have switched to other occupations in order for basic sustenance.
-If not revived today, the know how of this craft will never reach the next generation and we will lose an art form which has made its voyage from Turkey to Kashmir.
+Today, over a hundred Tapestry Artisans have switched to other occupations in order for basic sustenance.
+If not revived today, the know-how of this craft will never reach the next generation and we will lose an art form that has made its voyage from Turkey to Kashmir.